Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-1iHSFaYoEow.md

 ### Transcript

-> thanks for asking, will story mode have co-op i mean i guess yeah i mean i mean there's the game is already co-op right yeah i mean it's it's not gonna change in that sense it will kind of unlock the same way it does right now i think so yeah i guess yes
+> thanks for asking, will story mode have co-op I mean I guess yeah I mean I mean there's the game is already co-op right yeah I mean it's it's not gonna change in that sense it will kind of unlock the same way it does right now I think so yeah I guess yes